 Cabaye's cracker (2012/2013)

-United ended a run of five Premier League games without a win with a valuable 2-1 win as strikes from Papiss Cissé and Yohan Cabaye sealed Newcastle's first away win of the season.
+United ended a run of five Premier League games without a win as strikes from Papiss Cissé and Yohan Cabaye sealed a valuable 2-1 victory in January 2013.

-After former Magpie, Charles N'Zogbia, struck the crossbar for Villa, Cabaye doubled the visitors' lead with a stunning strike before half time which flew into the top corner.
+After former Magpie Charles N'Zogbia, struck the crossbar for Villa, Cabaye doubled the visitors' lead with a stunning half volley before half-time which flew into the top corner.

 Despite Villa halving the deficit through Benteke's penalty after the restart, United held on for three significant points to move away from the relegation zone.